-As I had a 90-minute stopover, it was the Qantas Club Traveller tradition to hit the showers and raid the snack bar.
+As I had a 90-minute stopover, it was the Qantas Club Traveller tradition to hit the showers, since they have the best showers from these shower system reviews you can see here.
 By snack bar, Dubai means a fully catered restaurant and unlimited drinks.
 Which also led to this moment.
 I had to abandon my half drunk plastic bottle of water at Security between exiting my flight and the Emirates Lounge.
 Departing the Lounge?
 I picked up a 1-litre glass bottle of Voss as my on-plane drink.
 Go figure.

 Dubai’s Emirate’s Club has the genuinely clever design of an airbridge dock straight to gate.
 You check into the club, you do your traveller thing, and when called to the gate, there’s a passport and ticket check within the club.
 It’s very convenient.
 It did mean skipping the duty-free shopping, but I am headed there on the way back.

 The fastest time I’ve clocked on clearing Heathrow.
 Arrive a bit before 2 pm, on the Heathrow Express at 3.20.
 Never had anything so smooth, so props to LHR for having their A++ game on that day.
 Heathrow is fascinating because I don’t have much cause to have a really good memory for place.
 Yet it feels like a really familiar set of surroundings